 Synth and sample engines polyphonic

-I’m saving my pennies for the Sequential Prophet X, it’s on my Q1 2020 buy list.
+I received my Sequential Prophet X on January 31, 2020.
+Fast, painless, and a great price from Sweetwater.
 I was set to get it in 2019, then Dave Smith said a new synth “hopefully will be out in September-ish” [2019, video minute 14:40] with no other details.
-It may or may not be similar in scope, we don’t know.
 I wanted to see what this new synth is, before making another Sequential investment.
-September turned out to be too optimistic, so perhaps at the mid-January 2020 NAMM show there will be an announcement.
-The Prophet 12 keyboard was discontinued and Prophet X/XL prices were lowered.
-I’m hoping they are planning an even higher end ~$5,000 polyphonic, maybe something with a Waldorf Quantum like touchscreen… Sequential also discontinued the Pro 2, so maybe they are looking into a new ~$2,000 paraphonic or polyphonic.
+September turned out to be too optimistic, and at the mid-January 2020 NAMM show, Sequential announced the Pro 3 which is on my 2020 Q2 buy list now, and so I got the Prophet X.